EPCCed/2020-12-14-archer2-developers-online/_episodes/09-nextsteps.md

 >
 > Things you could discuss with the instructors and helpers could include:
 >
-> - Your computational workflow and where advanced computing could help
+> - Your computational workflow and where ARCHER2 could help
-> - How to get access to facilities for your work
+> - How to get access to ARCHER2 for your work
-> - How to get help and support to get your work running using advanced computing.
+> - How to get help and support to get your work running using ARCHER2.
 >   For example, software development, further training, access to local expertise {: .callout}

 ## Options for this session

 There are a number of different options for practical work during this session.
-The challenges below include: exploring your own work; an extended example using a parallel HPC application; an extended example using high throughput computing on multiple serial analyses.
+The challenges below include: exploring your own work; and an extended example using a parallel HPC application.
 If you have something else you want to use the session for (e.g. to discuss things with the instructors/helpers as described above) then please feel free to do this.
-The idea of the session is to help you bootstrap your use of advanced computing and this will differ from individual to individual!
+The idea of the session is to help you bootstrap your use of ARCHER2 and this will differ from individual to individual!

-> ## Exploring your work using HPC
+> ## Exploring your work using ARCHER2
 >
 > If you have a practical example of something from your area of work that you would like
 > help with getting up and running on an ARCHER2 or exploring the performance of